Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **OS version and Desktop information**

-Open System Settings, go to About System and click "Copy to clipboard in English," and paste the content here.
+Open System Settings, go to About System, click "Copy to clipboard in English," and paste the content here.
- - If using System Settings is not possible, use `hw-probe` to provide this information.
+ - If using System Settings is impossible, use `hw-probe` to provide this information.

 **Hardware Information using hw-probe**